 There are also three US ETFs that invest generally in livestock:

 |iPath Bloomberg Livestock Total Return||E-TRACS UBS Bloomberg Livestock Commodity Total Return||iPath Pure Beta Livestock ETN|

 One of the leading brokers for trading agricultural commodity CFDs, such as livestock, is Plus 500.
 Here’s why:

 - No commission on trades (other charges may apply)

 - Easy to use (mobile-friendly) platform

 - Industry-leading risk management tools

-- Trade lean hogs, livestock and hundreds of other markets
+- Trade livestock and hundreds of other CFDs

 - Your funds are safe – publicly listed company regulated by the UK’s Financial Conduct Authority and Cyprus’ Securities and Exchange Commission

 Important: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74-89% of retail trader accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.